Only Murders in the Building season 2

 The second season of the American mystery comedy-drama television series Only Murders in the Building, often abbreviated as OMITB, premiered on June 28, 2022, on Hulu.
-The series follows a trio of strangers (played by Steve Martin, Martin Short, and Selena Gomez), all with a shared interest in true crime podcasts, who become friends while investigating murders in the their apartment building, and producing their own podcast about the cases.
+The series follows a trio of strangers (played by Steve Martin, Martin Short, and Selena Gomez), all with a shared interest in true crime podcasts, who become friends while investigating murders in their apartment building, and producing their own podcast about the cases.

 The season adds Cara Delevingne and Adina Verson (Note: Verson is credited as starring for the final episode of the season, after being credited as recurring in all her previous appearances.) to the main cast.
 In September 2021, Hulu greenlit Only Murders in the Building for a second season.
 Filming began in December 2021 in New York City.
 The season consists of ten episodes, and had a two-episode premiere on June 28, 2022.
 It was critically acclaimed, receiving 11 nominations at the 75th Primetime Emmy Awards and one win.